Bulelani Mfaco: Personal life

 Mfaco grew up in Khayelitsha in Cape Town.
 He has a degree in politics and public administration from the University of the Western Cape.
-He applied for a scholarship for a master's degree in University College Dublin and moved to Ireland in 2015.
+He was admitted to the University of the Western Cape through the University’s Recognition of Prior Learning as he hadn’t completed secondary school education.
+On completion of his studies, he applied for a scholarship for a master's degree in University College Dublin and moved to Ireland in 2015.
 Having experienced homophobia and attacks in South Africa, Mfaco applied for asylum in Ireland in 2017 on his return from South Africa, having completed his master's degree in 2016.
-At this point, he was moved into a Direct Provision centre in Balseskin, Finglas, Dublin.
+At this point, he was moved into a direct provision centre in Balseskin, Finglas, Dublin.
 He has since lived in centres in County Clare and Knockalisheen, County Limerick.
 His application for asylum was rejected in July 2019, which he is appealing.
 He was granted permission to remain in February 2023.